remy/remysharp.com/public/blog/full-frontal-javascript-2009.md

   - fullfrontal09
 modified: '2014-09-10 22:13:08'
 ---
-# Full Frontal JavaScript 2009
+# After the very first Full Frontal JavaScript

 Last Friday I saw through the very first [Full Frontal JavaScript conference](http://full-frontal.org).
 An idea that was born back on a snowy day in February, with me complaining there was no conferences dedicated to JavaScript (anymore) and [my wife, Julie](http://www.flickr.com/photos/remysharp/4124570521/in/set-72157622854415414/) telling simply replying with *let's do it* (it helps that by day she's an events organiser).